nus-cs2103-AY1617S2/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* The sample project of this project was created by SE-EDU and can be found at https://github.com/se-edu/

 #### Licence : [MIT](LICENSE)